-Kaveh is a Consultant Occupational Physician and Visiting Professor in Occupational Health at Imperial College London, with extensive experience across diverse industries, including the NHS, service sectors, and major manufacturing companies such as McLaren and Rolls-Royce.
+Kaveh is a Consultant Occupational Physician, a Visiting Professor in Occupational Health at Imperial College London, and the Head of the Imperial Occupational Health Group.
+He brings extensive experience from various industries, including the NHS, service sectors, and major manufacturing companies like McLaren and Rolls-Royce.

 Kaveh’s commitment to excellence and his impressive track record have earned him the reputation of being a trusted leader in the Occupational Health community, bolstered by his Fellowships of both the Royal College of Physicians (FRCP) and the Faculty of Occupational Medicine (FFOM).